CHIEF SCIENTIST & CEO

 - B.Sc.
 Wildlife & Fisheries Sciences and a Minor in English, Texas A&M University.

-Kelsie Garretson is the executive assistant in the office.
-She was born and raised in Round Rock, Texas and graduated from Baylor University.
-She recently returned from living in Australia for 6 months and traveling around the South Pacific.
-When she’s not assisting GWC, she loves to run, cook and spend time with her pets.
+Kelsie Jorgeson is the Executive Assistant in the office as well as the Assistant Event Coordinator.
+She was born and raised in Round Rock, Texas and graduated from Baylor University in 2010.
+She has a background in marketing and sales, which helps in fundraising and planning events for GWC.
+When she’s not assisting GWC, she loves to travel, run and cook.

 - BBA Marketing, Baylor University.